 “What’s happening?”
 I asked, following Elliot swiftly towards the house as people cleared a path, some moving the opposite way as us.

 I looked for Silas, but he must’ve been ushered back into the house.
 When we stepped into the house, to the left was the living room where a circle of people were gathered.

 “Call 911!” we heard a cry.
 “Can anyone help?”

-Elliot pushed his way through the crowd, his height and strength an enormous asset to him in the moment, and I followed behind.
+Elliot pushed his way through the crowd, his height and strength an enormous asset to him, and I followed behind.
 When we made it through to the scene of the panic, I saw Silas on the floor next to a woman and his roommate, pale with a stream of saliva running down his cheek.
-Whatever state Silas was in when he texted me, the sight before him must’ve sobered him up.
+Whatever state Silas was in when he texted me, the sight before him seemed to sober him up.
 He stared at his roommate in quiet shock, and I looked much the same, frozen at the sight of the familiar scene, everything moving in slow motion for me.

 People continued yelling things over each other, but all I could hear was ringing.
-Elliot moved to take a pulse and reposition Silas’ roommate, but all I could do was stand still.
+Elliot moved to take a pulse and reposition Silas’ roommate, but all I could do was stand idly in place.
 When Elliot looked up and motioned me over to help, all I could do was swallow.
 My breath slowed and quickened at the same time, the scene in front of me numbing the very core of me.
 I wanted to fight it, but nothing in me could summon a defense.
 Elliot looked in a different direction to flag someone else over when he recognized it wouldn’t be me assisting him with Silas’ roommate.